jtrefke/shell_require/README.md

   - Non-public variables: `MyModule__RUN_CMD`, `Console__DEFAULT_FD`
   - Non-public functions: `MyModule__updateValue`, `Console__printColoredMsg`

-## Other considerations when develping modules
+## Other considerations when developing modules

 - When requiring other modules, try to stick to the default scheme (see above)
 - Ensure, that functions always return an exit status that reflects the success of their execution.
-For instance, if something went wrong in a function, but the last line is an `echo` statement, the program flow should rather be terminated right after the error occured before the `echo` or at least a `return $erroring_exit_code_here` or should be at the end
+For instance, if something went wrong in a function, but the last line is an `echo` statement, the program flow should rather be terminated right after the error occurred before the `echo` or at least a `return $erroring_exit_code_here` or should be at the end
 - Make use of exit status results; simple ways to handle them are `&&` and `||`
 - Write error outputs to standard error (`>&2`) and anything else to standard out `>`
 - Properly check inputs and outputs in functions